hoe94/DTC_DE_FinalProject/README.md

 Step 1: Initial the Virtual Machine in Google Compute Engine
 * create a linux based VM in GCS.
 Here is the tutorial video about setup the VM [video](https://www.youtube.com/watch?v=ae-CV2KfoN0&list=PL3MmuxUbc_hJed7dXYoJw8DoCuVHhGEQb&index=12).
 The video start from beginning till 15 mins is the part about configure the VM in GCS.

+Step 1.1: Create the bucket in Google Cloud Storage (GCS)
+* create a folder, raw inside the GCS

+Step 1.2: Create the dataset in Google Big Query (GBQ)
+* create a dataset, goodreads_books inside the GBQ
+*
-Step 1.1: Setup the Anaconda, Docker & Docker Compose in the Virtual Machine
+Step 1.3: Setup the Anaconda, Docker & Docker Compose in the Virtual Machine
 * Install the *Remote SSH* extension in Visual Studio Code.
 This is useful while access the VM through SSH.
 * Using the config file [here](https://github.com/hoe94/DTC_DE_FinalProject/tree/main/configuration) to access the VM through SSH.
 * Here is the tutorial video about all the configuration [video](https://www.youtube.com/watch?v=ae-CV2KfoN0&list=PL3MmuxUbc_hJed7dXYoJw8DoCuVHhGEQb&index=12)